Dominant Dodgers, hot Padres bring SoCal rivalry to NLDS – KION546

 The Dodgers are well-rested, having been been off since closing out the regular season a week ago.
 While the Padres flew cross-country to outscore the Mets 16-8 in winning the wild-card series in three games, the Dodgers played simulated games in their empty stadium.

+“It doesn’t feel like you’ve been playing baseball for seven months when you get on that field tomorrow,” Freeman said.
+“Nothing hurts.
+You’re not tired.
+It’s just kind of like the first day of spring training.
+Everyone is excited, ready to roll.”

-They gathered at a high-end steakhouse on Sunday night for a team dinner with the decisive Padres-Mets game on in the background.
-Watching Padres pitcher Joe Musgrove getting his ears checked for illegal substances by the umpire, “it got a little louder in the room,” Freeman said.
+The Dodgers gathered at a high-end steakhouse on Sunday night for a team dinner with the decisive Padres-Mets game on in the background.
+Watching Padres pitcher Joe Musgrove getting his ears checked for illegal substances by the umpire, “it got a little louder in the room,” Freeman said, smiling.

 BOLSTERING THE RANKS